Ar-Kareem/pdf-mobile-integration/README.md

       curl -o docker-compose-images.yml https://raw.githubusercontent.com/Ar-Kareem/pdf-mobile-integration/master/docker-compose-images.yml && curl -o docker-compose-ports.yml https://raw.githubusercontent.com/Ar-Kareem/pdf-mobile-integration/master/docker-compose-ports.yml && curl -o docker-compose-watchtower.yml https://raw.githubusercontent.com/Ar-Kareem/pdf-mobile-integration/master/docker-compose-watchtower.yml && docker-compose -f docker-compose-images.yml pull && docker-compose -f docker-compose-ports.yml -f docker-compose-images.yml -f docker-compose-watchtower.yml up

-(the above command can be run in an empty directory in both windows or linux and will take care of all needed components to start the production server [except for needing docker installed of course])
+the above command can be run in an empty directory in erither linux or windows<sup>[1]</sup> and will take care of all needed components to start the production server<sup>[2]</sup>

+[1] Only works in CMD for windows not Powershell, because powershell does not support `&&`

+[2] all needed components except for needing docker installed of course

-Afterwards Goto the web browser and access {SERVER_URL}:4201
+To see the webapp in action, go to the web browser and access {SERVER_URL}:4201

 # View and Prune local images